 You have to make sure you take photographs before and after the repairs.
 The photos need to be in color and bright, and they cannot cut off any part of the vehicle.
 You will need to have at least one photograph of the entire front and left side of the car.
 And one photo of the rear and right side of the vehicle.
 Remember, that you need to have these pictures taken before and after the repairs, so you will need to have at least four quality photos in all.

 You also need to have the bill of sale for all of the major components used in the reconstruction of the vehicle.
 Each of the bills of sale needs to include the name and address of both the buyer and the seller, as well as the date of purchase and the price of the component.
 When it comes to new parts, you will need to have the bill of sale that includes the description of the part as well as the part number.

-For used vehicles, the bills of sale need to have more information, including a full description of the part, the date the part was removed or dismantled, the name and address of the person that removed the part, and the year, make, and model, and the vehicle identification number.
+For used vehicles, the bills of sale need to have more information, including a full description of the part, the date the part was removed or dismantled, the name and address of the person that removed the part, the year, make, and model, and the vehicle identification number.

-Major component parts include the engine, transmission, front and rear bumper, the fenders, hood or engine cover, doors, quarter panels, tailgate, hatchback, decklid, roof, cowl, frame, and apron or shock tower.
+Major parts include the engine, transmission, front and rear bumper, the fenders, hood or engine cover, doors, quarter panels, tailgate, hatchback, decklid, roof, cowl, frame, and apron or shock tower.